 While I generally do this first thing in the morning and before I fall asleep, I especially benefit from doing it randomly throughout the day as soon as I feel anxiety or stress coming on.

-You can keep a daily journal to jot down what you're grateful for, think about it silently, or make it a game where you take turns asking your spouse, friends, or kids.
+You can keep a daily journal to jot down what you’re grateful for, think about it silently, or make it a game where you take turns to ask your spouse, friends, or kids.

 When I was a little kid my brother and I would spend our summers visiting my dad in California.
 We would go camping, explore theme parks, hang out at the beach, visit family, go to the movies, and all sorts of fun summer activities.